fabrylab/clickpoints/docs/installation.rst

 Installer
 ~~~~~~~~~

-We provide an installer for the windows platform which python and all the packages which are needed.
+We provide an installer for the windows platform including python and all the packages which are needed.
 It is the simplest and most
 comfortable installation.

 `Download Installer with Python 175MB <https://bitbucket.org/fabry_biophysics/clickpoints/downloads/ClickPoints_latest.exe>`_